jvassev/ansinetes/README.md

 OpenVPN client will also use the KubeDNS as your workstation DNS.
 You will be able to target any service by IP, any pod by it IP and also all services by their DNS name.

-For demo purposes an nginx-ingress controller is also run.
-More nodes can serve as ingress-edges - just add them to the `ingress-edges` group in the `hosts` file.

 A docker registry is run in insecure mode.
 It is accessible at `registry.kube-system.svc:5000`: both from the kubelets and from the pod network.
 Once connected to the VPN you can push the registry if you add `--insecure-registry registry.kube-system.svc:5000` to you local docker config.
 This configuration is applied to all kubelet nodes so the same image name can be used in pod specs.